 As far as new features go, the 2017 Kindle Oasis represents a long-awaited waterproof version with an IPX8 rating, which means it’s protected against immersion in up to 6.5 feet of fresh water.
 It’s also the first to support audiobooks from Audible.
 If you own both the audiobook and ebook of a certain title, you can easily switch back and forth between formats.

 Sadly, it still only accepts select ebook formats and, as previously mentioned, is pricey.
 Regardless, it’s our favorite Kindle and the one you should buy if you don’t mind shelling out extra money for this innovative ebook reader.

-First off, the Kindle Paperwhite offers a beautiful high-resolution display, with a 300 pixel-per-inch pixel density — the same one that is on the Oasis, in fact.
-It is inset, however, so there are rubbery bezels around it.
-Those can be good for gripping while reading, but they make the Paperwhite a tad bulkier.
-Even so, this 6-inch ebook reader is light and easy to hold with one hand while reading.
+First off, the Kindle Paperwhite offers a beautiful high-resolution display, with a 300 pixel-per-inch pixel density — the same as its predecessor.
+The raised bezel has been replaced with one that is flush with the display.
+The change makes the new Paperwhite a little more sleek, and ever so slightly thinner.
+This 6-inch ebook reader is light and easy to hold with one hand while reading.
 There aren’t any page turn buttons, sadly, but if you prefer using the touchscreen instead, you won’t be bothered.

 Who’s it for: The reader who enjoys purchasing media in multiple formats.

 Why we chose the Kobo Clara HD